-Have you ever taken a trip in an RV?
+Have you been pondering RV trips?
 I hadn’t done an RV trip since I was a kid and I truly didn’t know what to expect.
 I had an image in my head about traveling in an RV and I just never thought of it as a viable option for me or my family.
-Boy was I wrong!
-From start to finish this trip was far greater than any of us could have ever imagined.
+I was wrong.
+From start to finish, this trip was far greater than any of us could have ever imagined.

 I am an only child so my friendships are truly crucial to my life.
-My girlfriends are my sisters and their children are my nieces and nephews so when my friend Sheilita, her two kids and her mother agreed to accompany me on this trip.
+My girlfriends are my sisters and their children are my nieces and nephews.
+My friend Sheilita, her two kids, and her mother agreed to accompany me on this trip.
 Three adults and two kids in the same space for a weekend.
 How would it go?

 2. You have privacy.